wizardishungry/jonwillia.ms/_posts/2022-03-08-isolating-problematic-cgo-code.md

 a separate slice by [`ReadMsgUnix`](https://pkg.go.dev/net#UnixConn.ReadMsgUnix).
 Attempting to read available OOB data will always discard at least 1 byte of in-band data<label for="sn-oob" class="margin-toggle sidenote-number"></label>.
+This dropped byte would cause problem for the the rpc server we attached to the parent to child connection, so we ended up using two connections.
-It may be possible to make an abstraction on top of `UnixConn` that allows multiplexing both messages from both streams.
+It may be possible to make an abstraction on top of `UnixConn` that allows multiplexing both messages on a single connection.
 But for a project this frivolous, this is good enough for now.
 <input id="sn-oob" class="margin-toggle" type="checkbox">
 <span class="sidenote">
 See [proposal: net: add ability to read OOB data without discarding a byte](https://github.com/golang/go/issues/32465) for more detail.